manika7105/CODSOFT/README.md

 3.  **Follow the interactive menu** to manage your tasks.

 ## Project 2: Calculator

 ### 📌 Task Overview:

-The goal was to design a simple calculator that can perform basic arithmetic operations.
-The application prompts the user to input two numbers and choose an operation, then performs the calculation and displays the result.
+A simple Calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.

 ### 🛠️ Features:

-✅ Addition (+) – Adds two numbers.
-✅ Subtraction (-) – Subtracts one number from another.
-✅ Multiplication (*) – Multiplies two numbers.
+✅ Addition, Subtraction, Multiplication, and Division.
-✅ Division (/) – Divides one number by another, ensuring no division by zero error.
+✅ Handles invalid input and prevents division by zero errors.
-✅ User Input Handling – Ensures correct inputs and provides a smooth experience.

-This task helped me strengthen my understanding of conditional statements, user input handling, arithmetic operations, and program flow in Python.
+✅ Continuously allows calculations until the user exits.

 ### 🔧 Technologies Used:

-* **Python:** For core program logic and execution.
+* **Python:** Core programming language.
 * **User Input Handling:** Uses ```input()``` to take user input.
-* **Conditional Statements:** ```if-elif-else``` to handle different operations.
+* **Conditional Statements:** Uses ```if-elif-else``` for operations.
 * **Looping:** ```while True``` to allow continuous calculations.
-* **Error Handling:** Checks for division by zero.
+* **Error Handling:** Prevents division by zero.

 ### 🚀 How to Run: